PiyushP520/Angular7_Drag_Drop/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.
 Its a simple implementation of Angular 7 drag and drop feature for list items using angular cdk and angular material

+1. Feature I - Drag and drop feature on list . to rearrange data in list or to move data within 2 list.
+2. Feature II - File upload using drag and drop

+ use toggle button to move between features .

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.